 The H-1B visa is for special occupations, DOD cooperative research, development project workers, and fashion models.
 In the case of academic students, the H-1B special occupations category would apply.

-One of the requirements of the H-1B visa is to have a bachelors degree as a minimum requirement for the job being offered.
+One of the requirements of the H-1B visa is to have a bachelor’s degree as a minimum requirement for the job being offered.
 A student is expected to have a confirmed job offer with an employer willing to pursue and pay for an H1-B application.

 Optional practical training (OPT) is temporary employment for up to 12 months.
 It is for F-1 visa holders under certain conditions.
 It can be used either during studies or after graduation.
-Sometimes, student will make use of this to allow for graduation and then file for their H-1B visa.
+Sometimes, students will make use of this to allow for graduation and then file for their H-1B visa.

 Regardless of OPT, you can apply for an H-1B.
 The critical factor is having a degree on hand when filing for your H-1B.
 Certain cases can allow for your previous work experience or previous degree to be used as the basis of your fit for the offered job.